On Therapy

 Things to be careful about

 First, as I mentioned before, therapy is usually not a quick and easy fix to your life’s problems.
-If used correctly and with caution, it can be a great tool to aid self-reflection and can help you understand your behaviour and change it if required.
+If used correctly and with caution, it can be a great tool to aid self-reflection and can help you understand yourself better.

-Therapy is hard work.
+Also, therapy is hard work.
 Because working on your mental health is really hard.
 You are fighting against bad habits you have acquired over the years in some cases.
-It’s like trying to quit smoking.[^4]
+It’s like trying to quit smoking.3

 So, in the process of working on yourself through therapy, you may need to read independently about psychology, including frameworks to work through your feelings and how you may want to think about it and help yourself.